-As we neared Baton Rouge in the early evening, it was a strange juxtaposition of a contemporary skyline with an Antebellum mood.
-A light drizzle curtailed our plans to walk the river’s wide promenade or take a peek at the USS Kidd Naval Destroyer permanently docked on the Mississippi.
+It was also just a little too far to walk for a peek at the USS Kidd Naval Destroyer permanently docked on the Mississippi.
 Instead, many guests stayed onboard and relaxed on rocking chairs beneath the awning on the Sun Deck.

 Magnolia Mound is a beautifully preserved French Creole plantation house dating from 1791.
 Several buildings, including an outdoor open-hearth kitchen, slave quarters, the Overseer’s house and an unusual three-seater outhouse comprise the 900-acre grounds.

 Natchez, Mississippi, our third stop, began with a city motor coach tour that wound through the tree-lined thoroughfares and riverfront drives.

 Downtown Natchez was built by French colonists in 1716.
 Definitely worth a walk-through just to dodge overhanging pink bougainvillea, stop for an iced tea and explore the small clothing boutiques and miscellaneous shops.
-Or like me, buy another cook book.
+Or like me, buy another cookbook.

-Civil War battlefields, monuments and memorials seemed to dominate the day’s theme in Vicksburg.
+Civil War battlefields, monuments and memorials dominated the day’s theme in Vicksburg.
 Once we reached the National Military Park entrance, a park guide narrated the scenes and explained what happened where and why.

-We stopped to view the S.S.Cairo, an iron clad gunboat sunk in battle in 1862.
+We stopped to view the U.S.S.Cairo, an iron clad gunboat sunk in battle in 1862.
 It was discovered buried in silt and mud in the nearby Yazoo river in 1956.
 But it wasn’t until 1964 that the gunboat was salvaged along with hundreds of incredibly well-preserved artifacts.
 Who knew?

 There was time back at the dock to explore the beautiful Yazoo and Mississippi R.R.
 Station building, now the Old Depot Museum.
 I would have liked a little more time to view all the murals but they’re seemingly endless.
 They were painted by Robert Dafford and unveiled to the public in April 2002.